Three thirteen: Rules

 Sets can contain more than three cards, however, the same card cannot be included in multiple sets.

-Once a player has melded all of their cards into sets, they "go out".
-They must still discard when "going out", and the remaining players are given one more draw to better their hands.
+Once a player has combined all of their cards into sets, they "go out".
+Their sets must stay valid after discarding the card required at the end of their turn.
+Once the first player is "out", all other players are allowed 1 extra turn (in order) to either improve their hand to reduce their score, or in some cases also become "out" (i.e., scoring 0 points).

 The winner of a game of "Three thirteen" is the player who, at the end of the final round, has accumulated the fewest points.

 Dealing

 The first dealer, chosen at random, deals three cards to each player.
 In each successive round, the deal passes to the left.
 In the second round, the dealer deals four cards to each player.
 With each successive round, the number of cards dealt to start the round increases until the eleventh and final round in which thirteen cards each are dealt.

 Playing

 The player to dealer's left is the first to play, and the play moves clockwise.
-When it is a player's turn, they choose to draw either the top card from the discard pile or the top card from the top of the deck.
-Then the player must discard one card from their hand and place that card on top of the discard pile to conclude their turn.
-Have to go around once before going out.
+When it is a player's turn, they must choose to draw either the top card from the discard pile, or the top card from the top of the deck.
+They may then organize their hand to create card sets, or get as close as they can.
+To end their turn, the player must discard one card from their hand, and place it on top of the discard pile.